Y0-L0/kubesleep/README.md

 > **Prerequisites**
 >
-> * A kubeconfig whose user or service‑account has RBAC rights to interact with namespaces, ConfigMaps, Deployments, and StatefulSets.
+> * A kubeconfig whose user or service‑account has RBAC rights to interact with namespaces, ConfigMaps, Deployments, StatefulSets and CronJobs.

 ---